 If you have suffered a concussion, you should get your upper cervical spine examined before returning to the playing field.
 This will help to determine if an atlas misalignment occurred.
 Correcting the misalignment early on may be able to help post-concussion syndrome patients and get you back to full speed.
 Rest is important, but it won’t get your atlas realigned on its own.

-Improving Sports Performance with Upper Cervical Chiropractic
+Care for Athletic Injuries with Upper Cervical Chiropractic

 Case studies have revealed the benefits of upper cervical chiropractic care for athletes with an atlas misalignment.
 For example, one study showed that visual acuity improves with upper cervical relief.
 Just about any athlete will perform better if he or she can see better.